Anna Patten: Florida State Seminoles

 In her sophomore season she made 12 starts and played in 23 matches.
 She scored four goals and made two assists.
-Patten and the Seminoles won the 2019 ACC Women's Championship & the 2018 NCAA Division I Women's Soccer Tournament.
+Patten and the Seminoles won the 2018 ACC Women's Championship & the 2018 NCAA Division I Women's Soccer Tournament.

-South Carolina Gamecocks 2019–20
+South Carolina Gamecocks

 Patten transferred to the South Carolina Gamecocks as a rising junior.
 She joined England U21 teammate Grace Fisk at the university who helped with the transfer process.
 The pair helped the Gamecocks post 15 shutouts in their first 21 matches of the 2019 season.
 They helped South Carolina to a 2019 SEC-Soccer Championship.
 Patten was named the All-SEC second team and made the SEC Academic Honour Roll.

 The Southeastern Conference was one of the conferences which opted to play their 2020 NCAA women's soccer tournament in the fall with a reduced 10 game season.
 Patten was named captain of the side for the fall campaign.
 She played the second most minutes of anyone on the team and was named to the All-SEC First Team.

 She graduated with a degree in sociology.

 Club career

-Arsenal 2017, 2021–
+Arsenal

-Patten made her senior side debut in a Champion's league match against Bayern Munich in February 2017.
+Patten made her senior side debut in a Champion's league match against Bayern Munich in February 2017, having gone through Arsenal’s academy.
 She made her league debut in April 2017, during the FA WSL Spring Series.
 She went on to play every game of that series.
 Patten then departed Arsenal to play college soccer in the United States.
+She returned to the club on 7 January 2021.

 On 17 January 2021 Patten made her second Arsenal debut against Reading in the FA WSL in a game which would end 1–1, in which she played 45 minutes.
 On 28 February Patten came on for her second game this time against Aston Villa where she played the final ten minutes in a game which would end 4–0 to Arsenal.
 On 19 March Patten would come on as a substitute again in the league this time against Manchester United for the final four minutes a game in which Arsenal would win 2–0.
 Patten's fourth appearance would also be as a substitute this time against North London rivals Tottenham Hotspur in game which would finish 3–0 to Arsenal.

 On 18 April 2021 Patten would score her first goal for Arsenal in a FA Cup match against Gillingham in a game that would finish 10–0 to Arsenal.

-Loan to Aston Villa
+Aston Villa (loan)

 It was announced on 4 January 2022 that Patten had joined Aston Villa on loan until the end of the 2021–22 season.
+She returned on loan for the full 2022–23 season.

+Aston Villa

+On 11 July 2023, Patten completed a permanent transfer to Aston Villa, signing a three-year contract after having made 33 appearances across all competitions during her time on loan at Aston Villa.
+On 16 July 2025, it was announced that she had signed a new contract to extend her time with the club through to June 2028.